 voir le texte complet sur le site

-"For LucHenri Fage, documentary filmmaker and caving, adventure caves with Borneo began in 1988.
-He had no idea then that this search would continue for nearly twenty years and eleven shipments (see #071 NGM, August 2005).
+"Luc-Henri Fage, documentarist filmmaker and caver, began his adventure in Borneo caves in 1988.
+He had no idea then that this search would continue for nearly twenty years and eleven expeditions (see #071 NGM, August 2005).
 Very quickly, the ethnoarcheologist Chazine Jean-Michel (CNRS) has joined him.
 Over the trips, the two men have photographed and studied the paintings of 1900-plus negative hands and drawings of the forgotten people who lived there, there are over 10,000 years.
-The book they have published not only recounts these discoveries, but also the memories of their expeditions in the land oh so difficult to access.
+The book they have published not only recounts these discoveries, but also the memories of their expeditions in the mountains so difficult to access.
 Written as a travelogue, richly illustrated with hundreds of photos, maps and diagrams, this book is to put in the hands of anyone interested in scientific and human adventure."

 Céline Lison, mars 2010